Porsche Cayenne: Variants

-At its introduction in August 2017, Porsche released two versions of the third-generation Cayenne, which are base and Cayenne S. The Cayenne Turbo was released a month later.
-The Cayenne S used the EA839 2.9 liter twin turbo V6 engine, with larger brake rotors and calipers compared with the base model.
+At its introduction in August 2017, Porsche released two versions of the third-generation Cayenne: the base model and the Cayenne S. The Cayenne Turbo was released a month later.
+The Cayenne S used the EA839 2.9-litre twin-turbo V6 engine, with larger brake rotors and calipers compared with the base model.

 Cayenne Turbo

 In September 2017, Porsche added the Cayenne Turbo to the line-up.
-Introduced at the Frankfurt Motor Show, the Cayenne Turbo is powered with a twin-turbocharged 4.0-litre V8 rated at 549 PS and 770 Nm of torque.
-Porsche claimed a 0-100 km/h acceleration figure of 4.1 seconds, or 3.9 seconds with the Sport Chrono package, and a top speed of 285 km/h.
+Introduced at the Frankfurt Motor Show, the Cayenne Turbo is powered by a twin-turbocharged 4.0-litre V8 rated at 549 PS and 770 Nm of torque.
+Porsche claimed a 0–100 km/h acceleration figure of 4.1 seconds (3.9 seconds with the Sport Chrono package) and a top speed of 285 km/h.
 Porsche Surface Coated Brakes (PSCB) are standard equipment.

 Cayenne E-Hybrid

 In May 2018, Porsche introduced the Cayenne E-Hybrid.
 Sharing the same plug-in hybrid system with the Panamera 4 E-Hybrid, the variant uses a 3.0-litre V6 petrol engine with an eight-speed Tiptronic S automatic gearbox rated at 462 PS and 700 Nm of torque.
-Porsche claims a 0-100 km/h time of 5.0 seconds and top speed of 252 km/h.
-The all-electric range is rated by Porsche at 43 km.
-It takes 7.8 hours to fully charge the 14.1 kWh battery with a 230-volt connection, or 2.3 hours if an optional 7.2 kW on-board charger is fitted.
+Porsche claims a 0–100 km/h time of 5.0 seconds and a top speed of 252 km/h.
+The all-electric range is rated at 43 km.
+It takes 7.8 hours to fully charge the 14.1 kWh battery with a 230-volt connection, or 2.3 hours with an optional 7.2 kW on-board charger.

 Cayenne Turbo S E-Hybrid

 In August 2019, the Cayenne Turbo S E-Hybrid was released for both regular and Coupé body styles.
 A plug-in hybrid model, it uses a twin-turbocharged 4.0-litre V8 petrol engine rated at 550 PS and a 136 PS electric motor for a combined total of 680 PS and 900 Nm of torque.
-A 14.1-kWh lithium-ion battery is used, and was said to offer 30 percent more capacity than the battery used in previous generation plug-in hybrid Cayenne models.
+A 14.1-kWh lithium-ion battery is used, said to offer 30% more capacity than the battery in the previous-generation plug-in hybrid Cayenne.
 Charging time is quoted at 2.4 hours when connected to a 240-volt, 50-amp source.
-Porsche claimed a 0-100 km/h acceleration figure of 3.6 seconds with a top speed of 295 km/h.
-Porsche Ceramic Composite Brakes (PCCB), Porsche Dynamic Chassis Control (PDCC), Porsche Torque Vectoring Plus (PTV+), and Sport Chrono Package are standard equipment for the model.
+Porsche claimed a 0–100 km/h acceleration figure of 3.6 seconds and a top speed of 295 km/h.
+Porsche Ceramic Composite Brakes (PCCB), Porsche Dynamic Chassis Control (PDCC), Porsche Torque Vectoring Plus (PTV+), and the Sport Chrono Package are standard equipment.